What ONIX is:

 Using local DTD and XSD files after ONIX 2.1 sunset

 ONIX 2.1 will no longer be supported after 2014.
 From January 2015, EDItEUR’s level of support for ONIX 2.1–which has been in use since mid-2003–will be reduced.
 If you are using 2.1, the removal of the XML tools–the DTD and XSD files hosted on EDiTEUR’s website–may cause problems in your IT systems.
 Never fear!
 Download these workaround instructions.

 Let us know how we can help!

 We want to help you with metadata and standards.
-If you have questions about industry standards and our resources haven’t answered them, please email us so that we can lend a hand.
+If you have questions about industry standards and our resources haven’t answered them, please send us a message so we can lend a hand.